 My latest and most embarrassing mix-up was at a department store.
 After wearing the same bras and dating the same guy for four years, it was time to upgrade (the bras, not the boyfriend) and stock up for the next four years.
 I’d rather spend money on chocolate and wine than on lingerie.

 Unfortunately for me, they didn’t have many choices in the flat-as-a-pizza size.
 I picked four of the least pathetic-looking bras including, the “Why Bother,” the “Are You Kidding?” and the “Over-the-Shoulder Pebble Holder” and then followed the salesperson to the dressing room.

 I tried on the first bra, swung open the door, and then grabbed a different salesperson as she walked by.
 I pulled back the left cup to ask her if the bra needed more padding but instead of looking directly at me she looked up and said, “Um, it’s probably fine…but I don’t work here.”
 Crap!
 I just exposed myself to an innocent shopper.
 All I could think of was how I was going to be handcuffed and arrested wearing nothing but jeans and a bra that didn’t even fit.

 What’s wrong with me?
 I’ve turned into the little boy from The Sixth Sense, but instead of seeing dead people I see employees.

-Maybe there’s a 12-step memory group I can join or apps I can download like Tinder that alerts me when an employee is nearby or Uber that lets me track a salesperson’s movements throughout the store.
+Maybe there’s a 12-step memory group I can join or an app I can download like Tinder that alerts me when an employee is nearby or Uber that lets me track a salesperson’s movements throughout the store.
 There has to be some way I can stop humiliating myself, although I’m getting a better workout running out of stores than running through my neighborhood.